Alipsa/munin/README.md

 # Munin
-This is a reports server for reports created in R based on Renjin and Spring Boot.
+This is a report server for reports created in R based on Renjin and Spring Boot.
-The name comes from the one of Odins ravens who he sent out every day to scout the world and bring him back reports.
+The name comes from the one of Odin's ravens who he sent out every day to scout the world and bring him back reports.

 # Basic idea
 This is a reporting server that can run and display reports created in Renjin R on the web.

-Currently, it support R reports where the R program returns html.
+Currently, it supports R reports where the R program returns html.
 This can be done by using the htmlcreator package for Renjin, e.g:
 ```r
 library('se.alipsa:htmlcreator')